oxygenxml/web-author-storage-services-integration/README.md

-oXygen WebApp storage services integration
+Oxygen WebApp storage services integration
 ==========================================

 This project is an integration of the oXygen Web Author with two of the most popular online file storage services: Google Drive and Dropbox.